 We will announce the voting results at the Annual Meeting.
-We also will report the voting results on Form 8-K, which we expect to file with the Securities and Exchange Commission, or the SEC, within four business days following the meeting.
+We also will report the voting results on a Current Report on Form 8-K, which we expect to file with the Securities and Exchange Commission, or the SEC, within four business days following the meeting.

-When are Shareholder Proposals Due in Order to be Included in Our Proxy Statement for the 2021 Annual Meeting?
+When are Shareholder Proposals Due in Order to be Included in Our Proxy Statement for the 2022 Annual Meeting?

-Any shareholder proposals to be considered for inclusion in next year's proxy statement under Exchange Act Rule 14a-8 must be submitted in writing to Secretary, HealthStream, Inc., 500 11th Avenue North, Suite 1000, Nashville, Tennessee 37203, prior to the close of business on December 8, 2020 and otherwise comply with the requirements of Rule 14a-8.
+Any shareholder proposals to be considered for inclusion in next year's proxy statement under Exchange Act Rule 14a-8 must be submitted in writing to Secretary, HealthStream, Inc., 500 11th Avenue North, Suite 1000, Nashville, Tennessee 37203, prior to the close of business on December 7, 2021 and otherwise comply with the requirements of Rule 14a-8.

-What is the Deadline for Submitting Other Business or Nominations for the 2021 Annual Meeting?
+What is the Deadline for Submitting Other Business or Nominations for the 2022 Annual Meeting?

-If you bring business before the 2021 annual meeting which is not the subject of a proposal for inclusion in the proxy statement under Rule 14a-8, or if you want to submit a director nomination, our Bylaws require that you deliver notice in proper written form to our Secretary by February 20, 2021, but not before January 21, 2021 (or, if the 2021 annual meeting is called for a date not within 30 days of May 21, 2021, the notice must be received not earlier than the 120th day prior to such annual meeting and not later than the 90th day prior to such annual meeting or, if the first public disclosure of the date of such annual meeting is less than 100 days prior to such annual meeting, the 10th day following the day on which public disclosure of the date of the annual meeting is first made).
-If such notice is provided, a nominating shareholder must provide the information required by our Bylaws, including information regarding the nominating shareholder and affiliated persons, and otherwise comply with the terms of our Bylaws.
+If you bring business before the 2022 annual meeting which is not the subject of a proposal for inclusion in the proxy statement under Rule 14a-8, or if you want to submit a director nomination, our Bylaws require that you deliver notice in proper written form to our Secretary no later than February 19, 2022, but not before January 20, 2022 (or, if the 2022 annual meeting is called for a date not within 30 days of May 20, 2022, the notice must be received not earlier than the 120th day prior to such annual meeting and not later than the 90th day prior to such annual meeting or, if the first public disclosure of the date of such annual meeting is less than 100 days prior to such annual meeting, the 10th day following the day on which public disclosure of the date of the annual meeting is first made).
+If such notice is provided to us by a shareholder under our Bylaws, a nominating shareholder must provide the information required by our Bylaws, including information regarding the nominating shareholder and affiliated persons, and otherwise comply with the terms of our Bylaws.
 In addition, if such notice is in relation to a proposed director nominee, the notice must include certain biographical information regarding the proposed nominee, a completed written questionnaire with respect to such proposed nominee regarding the background and qualifications of the proposed nominee (which questionnaire will be provided by the Secretary of the Company upon request), the proposed nominee's written consent to nomination and the additional information set forth in our Bylaws.

-Who Should I Contact if I Have Questions?
+Whom Should I Contact if I Have Questions?